Doctoral study programme Environmental Engineering

 Environmental education and research are topical and have been gaining increased public awareness.
 The assessments of climate change, water protection, reduction of soil and air pollution are the issues that require scientists in the field of environmental engineering.

-Degree: Doctoral degree (Ph.D.) in Environmental Engineering and Energy
+Degree: Doctoral degree Doctor of Science (Ph.D.) in Environmental Engineering and Energetics

 Credits: 180 ECTS